CzJLee/URL-Shortener/README.md

 Javascript functions are used to handle button clicks and validation.
 URL Validation is done using RegExp.
 The rest of the functions handle the UI changes on button clicks, and sending POST requests to the back end.
 A copy function is also implemented to automatically copy the short link to the users clipboard when the button is clicked.

 ### Express
-Express routing is used to redirect short URLS.
+Express routing is used to redirect short links.
 It retrieves the long url from the database, and redirects the user.
 A not found page is given if the short link does not exist.

 ### MongoDB
 MongoDB is used as a database to store URLs.
 POST requests are made when a user creates or edits a short url, and GET requests are made when a user uses a short link.